mehulagg/gitlab/doc/administration/object_storage.md

 ### Use separate buckets

 Using separate buckets for each data type is the recommended approach for GitLab.
-This is recommended to ensure there's no collisions across the various types of data GitLab stores.
+This ensures there's no collisions across the various types of data GitLab stores.

-For Helm based installs this is additionally required to [handle backup restorations](https://docs.gitlab.com/charts/advanced/external-object-storage/#lfs-artifacts-uploads-packages-external-diffs-pseudonymizer)
+Helm-based installs require separate buckets to [handle backup restorations](https://docs.gitlab.com/charts/advanced/external-object-storage/#lfs-artifacts-uploads-packages-external-diffs-pseudonymizer)

 ### S3 API compatibility issues